-The Company is a reinsurance company incorporated under the laws of Bermuda and is licensed and regulated by the Bermuda Monetary Authority.
-The group structure chart at 31 December 2021:
+The Company is a reinsurance company incorporated under the laws of Bermuda and is licensed and regulated by the BMA.
+The group structure chart at 31st December 2022 is as shown below:

 The Company focuses on writing reinsurance business only, integrating actuarial and capital markets expertise to deliver reinsurance and capital management solutions for companies that look to improve capital efficiency.
 Somerset Re blends strong capital markets, investments and insurance skills with a disciplined risk management process.
-The Company holds a Financial Strength Rating of A- with a Positive Outlook with AM Best, BBB+ with Standard & Poor's ("S&P") with a Stable Outlook and an A-rating with a Positive Outlook with Kroll Bond Rating Agency (KBRA).
+The Company holds a Financial Strength Rating of A- with a Positive Outlook with AM Best, BBB+ with S&P with a Stable Outlook and an A- rating with a Positive Outlook with KBRA.

 f.
-Insurance Business Gross Premiums by Business Segment and by Geographical Region
+Insurance Business Written by Business Segment and by Geographical Region

 The Company primarily offers treaty reinsurance coverage in the United States for Long-Term (life) business.
 This includes both life and annuity business.
-Gross Premiums (in thousands) with respect to the Life business written were \$53,021K in 2021.
-The majority of Somerset Re's existing business written consists of deferred annuity business accounting for roughly 90% of the Company's total insurance provisions which is accounted for under the deposit accounting rules.
+Gross premiums (in thousands) with respect to the life business written were \$161,153K in 2022.
+The majority of Somerset Re's existing business written consists of deferred annuity business accounting for roughly 77% of the Company's total insurance provisions which is accounted for under the deposit accounting rules.

 g.
-Performance of Investments & Material Income & Expenses for the Reporting Period i.
+Performance of Investments, Material Income and Expenses Incurred i.
 Overview